alessanderviana/dito-chat/README.md

 In the terraform/variables.tf file, you have to change some variables values:

- - gcp_project -> Your Google Cloud project.
+ - **gcp_project** -> Your Google Cloud project.
 Ex: my-gcp-project
- - credentials -> The path to your json credential file.
+ - **credentials** -> The path to your json credential file.
 EX: /path/to/my/credentials.json"
- - pub_key -> The path to your SSH public key file.
+ - **pub_key** -> The path to your SSH public key file.
 Ex: /path/to/my/public-key.pub
- - priv_key -> The path to your SSH private key file.
+ - **priv_key** -> The path to your SSH private key file.
 Ex: /path/to/my/private-key"

 The credentials json file can be got only when it is created.
 If you already have a Google Cloud account, this file will be in some folder in your workstation.

-If you installed the GCloud SDK you can get a public/private key pair acessing a Google cloud instance with it (gcloud compute ssh GCP_INSTANCE_NAME --zone=YOUR_INSTANCE_ZONE).
+If you installed the GCloud SDK you can get a public/private key pair acessing a Google cloud instance with it (**gcloud compute ssh GCP_INSTANCE_NAME --zone=YOUR_INSTANCE_ZONE**).
 If not, you'll have to create manually (If you don't have one yet) and send the public key each of your instance.

 ## Provisioning the instances

 This approach create 2 instances to be part of the kubernetes cluster.
-Both are n1-standard-2, that have 2 vCPUs and 7.5 GB of RAM.
+Both are **n1-standard-2**, that have 2 vCPUs and 7.5 GB of RAM.
 The kubernetes doesn't start the cluster in a machine with less of 2 vCPUs / cores.
-If you wish enlarge the instances number in the cluster, edit the terraform/kube-cluster-node.tf file and change the count variable.
+If you wish enlarge the instances number in the cluster, edit the terraform/kube-cluster-node.tf file and change the **count** variable.
-The cost of this cluster is US$0.0950/h x 2 = US$0.19/h (nineteen cents by hour).
+The cost of this cluster is **US$0.095/h x 2 = US$0.19/h** (nineteen cents by hour).

 Inside the terraform dir, run:

- - terraform init -> to download the Google cloud plugin
+ - **terraform init** -> to download the Google cloud plugin
- - terraform plan -> if you want see the instances info
+ - **terraform plan** -> if you want see the instances info
- - terraform apply -auto-approve -> to start up the provisioning, without interaction
+ - **terraform apply -auto-approve** -> to start up the provisioning, without interaction

 When provisioning finish you can connect in the instances by SSH, in one of this ways:

- - gcloud compute ssh ubuntu@INSTANCE_NAME --zone=YOUR_INSTANCE_ZONE --ssh-key-file=/path/to/your/private-key/file
+ - **gcloud compute ssh ubuntu@INSTANCE_NAME --zone=YOUR_INSTANCE_ZONE --ssh-key-file=/path/to/your/private-key/file**
- - ssh ubuntu@INSTANCE_EXTERNAL_IP -i /path/to/your/private-key/file (Your public key have to exist in the instances)
+ - **ssh ubuntu@INSTANCE_EXTERNAL_IP -i /path/to/your/private-key/file** (Your public key have to exist in the instances)
- - in Google Cloud web console, access Compute Engine -> VM instances.
-Then click in the SSH button.
+ - in Google Cloud web console, access **Compute Engine -> VM instances**.
+Then click in the **SSH button**.

 After you login, we have to sure that the startup script finished.
-Just run the command: tail -f /var/log/syslog.
+Just run the command: **tail -f /var/log/syslog**.
 The LOGs will print many lines of the startup-script, after that it'll print some lines of kubernetes images download (Pulling ...), when stop to print Pulling we can continue.

 Now we gonna init and configure the kubernetes, the jenkins and the app pods.